 Frendrup et al. claim to "characterize early and late versions of the environment sensitive bisimilarity of [BDNP01]", but this claim only holds with some modification.
 First the definition of static equivalence [FNJ01, Definition 22] that is used in the adequacy proofs is strictly stronger than the one that appears in the published paper [FHNJ02, Definition 3.4].
 Thus, the adequacy results [FHNJ02, Theorems 6.3, 6.4, and 6.14] are false as stated, but can be repaired by substituting the stronger notion of static equivalence.
 Then Frendrup's logics and bisimilarities become sound, but not complete, with respect to the bisimilarity of [BDNP01], since the latter uses the weaker notion of static equivalence (Definition 3.4).
-In contrast, we sketch a simple instance of our logic, for Boreale's labelled transition system, that is adequate for early bisimilarity in Section 9.
+In Section 9 we sketched an instance of our logic, for Boreale's labelled transition system, that is adequate for early bisimilarity.